 This is in fact how most creative processes are organized today.
 And it should come at no surprise that this approach leads to employee disengagement, similar to how industrial compartmentalization led to disengaged factory workers.

 Margaret Heffernan: “The problem is that efficiency works very well if you know exactly what you are going to need.
 But when the anomalous or the unexpected comes along then efficiency is no longer your friend ─ especially when the unexpected becomes the norm”.
 So how are we going to deal with the unexpected if we’re being controlled by algorithms that steer us towards a future that isn’t very likely to happen?”

-HENRY FORD: 370% eMPLOYEE TURNOVER
+HENRY FORD: 370% eMPLOYEE TURNOVER (!)

-Apparantly, Henry Ford did not believe factory workers needed to bother with the final product and would be more than happy to do repetitive work routinely.
+Apparently, Henry Ford did not believe factory workers needed to bother with the final product and would be more than happy to do repetitive work routinely.
 However, Ford underestimated the effect this had on people: employee turnover rose to 370%.
 In 1913 Ford hired more than 52.000 men to keep a workforce of only 14.000.
 Even today, the automotive industry’s track record on hiring and retention is ‘unacceptable’.

-As suggested by Harvard professor and celebrated scholar Shahshan Zuboff there is a third arrangement: the assembly line of surveillance capitalism.
+As suggested by Harvard professor and celebrated scholar Shahshan Zuboff there may be a third arrangement: the assembly line of surveillance capitalism.
 According to Zuboff, companies like Google and Facebook offer free access to their platforms and services in exchange for a user’s behavioral data which allows these companies to predict their future behavior.
 This data is then sold to advertisers as ‘qualified leads’ to market their products and services against.

 THE SILO SYNDROME